Staff

 Marioly Soto

 “Always do your best, never give up and follow your dreams.”
-Those words guide Marioly Soto, who joined the team as Program Coordinator.
+Those words guide Marioly Soto, who joined the team as Case Manager.
 Marioly’s focus is on client intake and case management, increasing outreach using a multicultural approach, overseeing the client tracking software and working with our volunteers.

 Prior to moving to Naples three years ago, Marioly lived in Cuba.
 She is an accountant with a 20-year career in banking.
 “Cuba,” Marioly said, “has been isolated from the rest of the world.
 When I first went into a Wal-Mart grocery store, it was unimaginable to have so many choices.
 You might find one type of apple in Cuba and it would be in short supply.
 Here, there are so many varieties of fruit available all year, not just in season.”